10th Annual Gila River Festival:

 Many of our nation’s greatest rivers have been dammed, diverted, or otherwise altered for economic benefit.
 Yet our free-flowing Gila River has survived multiple attempts to dam, divert and constrain its flow.
 The headwaters of the Gila River lie in the heart of the 558,000 acre Gila Wilderness, a refuge for native plants and wildlife and a special place of solitude and quiet for humans.
 It’s not too late to save the Gila and preserve its outstanding natural, cultural, and recreational values for wildlife and for present and future generations.

 There is no more crucial time for concerted action than now, as 2014 marks the year that New Mexico will make its decision under the Arizona Water Settlements Act.
 Will New Mexico decide to divert the Gila River and destroy its fragile ecology and beauty?
 Or will we have the wisdom to follow in the footsteps of conservation pioneer Aldo Leopold, Wilderness Act author Howard Zahniser, and other visionaries who understood the intrinsic value of our beloved river and the surrounding wilderness?

 As members of the community of life that is sustained by a healthy Gila River, we must take a stand for our river.
 After all, as David Brower said, “The wild places are where we began.
 When they end, so do we.”

-Online registration is now available at: www.gilaconservation.org.
-For more information, contact the Gila Conservation Coalition at 575.538.8078 or firstname.lastname@example.org.
+For more information, please visit the Gila Conservation Coalition website or contact them at 575.538.8078 or firstname.lastname@example.org.